 Then there was the matter of what he carried in a common Thermos.

-“Initially, Dad would have to deliver fresh bull semen in a Thermos by catching a ride on the Greyhound bus,” said John.
+“Initially, Dad would receive routine delivery of fresh bull semen shipped from the Bridgeport area in a Thermos by Greyhound bus to Lewisburgh,” said John.
 “How would you like that job?
 Later, a frozen methodology was developed, and an inseminator was hired to work in areas with significant numbers of dairy herds to support operations.”

 Job offer letter for Dwain Wilkinson from Ronceverte Ice and Produce Company.

-And then the Great War began.
+And then World War II began.
 At the time, Wilkinson was solely responsible for the pasteurization and bottling of milk and cream under a contract through his employer, Guy B. Montgomery, Sr. of the Ronceverte Ice and Produce Company (RIPCO) to the US Army Ashford General Hospital.
-When Wilkinson was drafted, he attempted to convince the draft board that he was the only person at the company who knew how to process the milk correctly and that milk was served to soldiers.
+When Wilkinson was drafted, he and Mr. Montgomery attempted to convince the draft board that he was the only person at the company who was certified to process the milk correctly and that milk was served to wounded soldiers.
 His deferment was denied, and Wilkinson was called up in the draft.

 In the brief time that he was away from his duties at the farm, the Commander of the Ashford Hospital contacted Montgomery to see why his delivery of milk was not received in time for breakfast.
-Montgomery informed the commander that their only certified person had been drafted, and so the company would no longer be able to provide the milk to soldiers.
+Montgomery informed the commander that their only certified person had been drafted, and so the company could no longer fulfil the contract to provide the milk for the wounded soldiers.

-“A few days later, the Army Sergeant overseeing the induction process called out Dad’s name,” John said.
+“Later in the second day of Dad's induction process an Army Sergeant overseeing the induction center called out Dad’s name,” John said.
 ‘He told him he did not know who he knew, and handed him his deferment paperwork.
 By early afternoon, Dad was on the bus returning to Morning Side Farm where he served his country for the rest of the war providing safe milk for the wounded soldiers being treated at Ashford General Hospital.”

 Greenbriar dining hall, circa 1930s, with milk bottles on the tables.

-Wilkinson was even later placed in charge of World War II prisoners of war from Italy who had been sent to the United States.
+Wilkinson was even later authorized to work with World War II prisoners of war, initially from Italy and later from Germany, who had been sent to the United States.

-“Those Italian POWs taught Dad how they farmed in Italy, and Dad taught them American farming.
+“Those POWs taught Dad how they farmed, and Dad taught them American farming.
 They exchanged ideas and learned from each other,” said John.
 “Dad would take the prisoners out in the fields.
-I remember he said one time all the prisoners were getting sunburned working in the fields, and so Dad bought them all hats.”
+I remember he said one time all the prisoners were getting their heads sunburned working in the fields, and so Dad bought them all straw hats.”

 In farming, you work by the acre, not by the hour. - Dwain Wilkinson